Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 [Type inference][Type inference] in Kotlin is a very complicated process, and it is performed *after* overload resolution is done; meaning type inference may not affect the way overload resolution candidate is picked in any way.

-> Note: if we had allowed interdependence between type inference and overload resolution, we would have been able to create an infinitely oscillating behavior, leading to an infinite compilation.
+> Note: if we had allowed interdependence between type inference and overload resolution, we would have been able to create an infinitely oscillating behaviour, leading to an infinite compilation.

 ### Conflicting overloads